digipolisantwerp/generator-dgp-web-aspnetcore_yeoman/generators/app/templates/deploy/migration/readme.txt

-Plaats hier de migration scripts
+Place your migration scripts in this directory.